Theology and Religion

-Candidates may apply who have any combination of A levels or equivalent qualifications; it is not necessary to have taken Theology or Religious Studies, although this can be an advantage.
+Candidates may apply who have any combination of A levels or equivalent qualifications; it is not necessary to have taken Theology or Religious Studies.
 An interest in linguistic study is desirable, since precision in the use of words is of paramount importance in our field of study, and the first-year course includes study of a scriptural language of the student's choice (ranging from Biblical Greek to Sanskrit), though prior knowledge of the language is not expected.
 Alongside academic excellence, we hope candidates with have appreciate historical, literal, and theological questions and an appetite for learning how to read, understand, and engage with complex and inspiring texts of all kinds.
 A religious affiliation is not necessary to read Theology and Religion at Mansfield, although some students do bring a personal interest in asking constructive and critical questions about their own religious traditions.

 The Theology and Religion tutors are very happy to discuss potential applications with both teachers and students, and to meet applicants at Faculty or College open days, or where possible, at other times.